-Luke Bernard is a sophomore from France and potential Digital arts or Cinema Media studies Major.
-President of the Men's Rugby team he is already very involved on campus and got involved with the DHi as a freshman and started working this year.
+Luke Bernard is a junior from France and a digital arts major.
+President of the Men's Rugby team, he is already very involved on campus and got involved with the DHi as a freshman and started working last year.
 He is passionate about video and the work he does here, and hopes to stay in the same line of work once he graduates.

 S 1 p.m. – 10 p.m.

 M 9 a.m. – 10 p.m.

 T 9 a.m. – 10 p.m.